sannytee/More-Recipes/README.md

 THE  Documentation for the More-Recipes Restful API:
 [More-Recipes API](https://app.swaggerhub.com/apis/Tywo/more-recipes/1.0.0#/)

+## Coding Style
+- Airbnb: Airbnb is a coding style guide that guides developers to write clean codes

 ## Limitation
 1. Users cannot deactivate their accounts
 2. Users can only create account once with their username and email
 3. Users can not delete their reviews

-### Contributing
-1. Fork the repository
+## How to Contribute
+- Fork this repository.
+- Clone it.
-2. Create your feature branch: `git checkout -b my-new-feature`
+- Create your feature branch on your local machine with ```git checkout -b your-feature-branch```
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
+- Push your changes to your remote branch with ```git push origin your-feature-branch```
-5. Submit a pull request :D
+- Open a pull request to the master branch, and describe how your feature works
+- Refer to this wiki for proper <a href="https://github.com/SannyTee/More-Recipes/wiki">GIT CONVENTION</a>

 ## Licence
 [APACHE License](https://github.com/SannyTee/More-Recipes/blob/develop/LICENSE)